IzildoPimentel/Drumkit/README.md

 # Drumkit
- DrumKit created for JavaScript practice.
+ DrumKit created for vanilla JavaScript practice.
+- NO API
+- NO FRAMEWORK
+- NO LIBRARY